Shree-G/Shree-G/README.md

 I'm working as a Full Stack Software Engineer for [iFrog Marketing Solutions](https://www.ifrog.com/).
 Would love to connect and chat about whatever you're building!
 Reach out!

 > **Note:** In case you're wondering, most of my recent projects start with my name — "Shree" — not because I’m a narcissist (I promise), but because it’s a running joke I find hilarious and a small way to show ownership.
-Shrocial Media, Shrop.AI, Shree’s Pokedex… you get the idea.
+Shrocial Media, Shrag, Shree’s Pokedex… you get the idea.

 # Projects